markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

 -   *<ssid>* and *<password>* are credentials determined in step 3,
 -   *<pin_code>* and *<disciminator>* are device specific keys determined in step 4

-If the hexadecimal format is preffered the `hex:` prefix shall be used, i.e:
+If the hexadecimal format is preferred the `hex:` prefix shall be used, i.e:

 ```
 ./BUILD_PATH/chip-tool pairing ble-wifi <node_id> hex:<ssid> hex:<password> <pin_code> <disciminator>